Has the government ended the ‘immunity’ on ‘low-value’ shoplifting?

 Labour’s manifesto promised to “scrap” what it said was an “effective immunity for some shoplifting introduced by the Conservatives”, although it did not specify what that entailed.

-The then government said this would free up resources by “increasing the number of police-led prosecutions” and ensure “swifter justice for retailers”.
+At the time this legislation was passed the then-government said it would free up resources by “increasing the number of police-led prosecutions” and ensure “swifter justice for retailers”.

-However, groups such as the British Retail Consortium said in 2025 that this has led to the “perception among some retailers that some police forces do not regard shop theft as a ‘real’ crime, particularly if it is under £200 in value”.
+However, groups such as the British Retail Consortium said in 2025 that the measure had led to the “perception among some retailers that some police forces do not regard shop theft as a ‘real’ crime, particularly if it is under £200 in value”.

 Summary offences are tried in magistrates’ courts, which have lower sentencing powers than Crown Courts.